Ant2210/aqua-la-vista/README.md

 ## **INTRODUCTION**
 Aqua La Vista - Saying Goodby to Boring Pools, Hello to Wild Swimming Excitement - is a mobile app designed to encourage exercise, socialisation, and the alleviation of depression and anxiety through the enjoyment of nature with a focus on wild swimming.

-The website provides information about the benefits of wild swimming for health and wellness, along with an interactive map where visitors can search for wild swimming events around the United Kingdom and Ireland.
+The website provides information about the benefits of wild swimming for health and wellness, along with a search area where visitors can search for wild swimming events in their local area and/or around the UK and Ireland.

 ## **GOAL**
 The goal of our app is to educate and provide a resource for information and events on wild swimming.